JoshuaAdams7/JoshuaAdams7.github.io/index.md

 # Certification Guides & Mini Projects

-Please take a look at my quickfire certification guides that include my strategy, tips and flashcards.
+Please take a look at my quickfire certification guides that include my strategy, tips and flashcards, as well as any associated mini hands-on projects.

 ## CompTIA